benczebogi/Pigeon-backend/README.md

 # Pigeon-api
-the node.js server used for the pigeon app
+the spring REST API used for the pigeon app